-Upper Apalachicola River Basin
+Upper Apalachicola River Basin (Figure 4)

 The Apalachicola River begins below Lake Seminole at the confluence of Chattahoochee and Flint rivers.
 It has the largest floodplain in the state and is widely regarded as one of the state's most important natural resources.
 The Apalachicola River supports the highly productive fishery in Apalachicola Bay, and more endangered plant species can be found along the river's upper stretches than in any comparably sized river in the state.
-The District owns 36,823 acres in fee-simple and 1,550 acres in less than fee simple.
+The District owns 36,823 acres of river floodplain and holds a conservation easement on 1,550 acres.